Growing organic traffic is an endless pursuit.

-Tools like Blueprint SEO can crawl your pages and allow you to quickly categorize them into topics.
+Tools like Blueprint SEO can crawl your pages and allow you to categorize them quickly into topics.

-From there, you can document the goals and purpose for that piece of content, identify potentially overlapping content and make plans to update or 301 redirect low-value pages.
+From there, you can document the goals and purpose for that piece of content, identify potentially overlapping content and make plans to update or 301-redirect low-value pages.

 In the end, you’ll have a clear idea of what content needs to be improved and what gaps to fill with new content.

 Links are the threads that hold a topic together.